 If we are to name the best place for autumn foliage sighting in Kyoto, Hokyoin Temple will be number one.
 Hokyoin Temple in autumn is obviously underrated, overshadowed by many of Kyoto’s popular temples.

 Hokyoin Temple was not on top of our priority list of places to visit in autumn.
 The truth was we found this place as we browsed information on Arashiyama.
 There were so many places of interest in Arashiyama.
 When you have been to Kyoto for many times, you did not want to visit the same place over and over again.
-After a little bit of digging, we decided to include Hokyoin Temple in our travel itinerary and skipped Tenruji Temple.
+After a little bit of research, we decided to include Hokyoin Temple in our travel itinerary and skipped Tenruji Temple.
 It turned out it was one of the best itinerary we ever drafted.
 We did not know what to expect from Hokyoin Temple.
 That alone described how little information about Hokyoin Temple.

 Here are why visiting Hokyoin Temple should be in Kyoto’s autumn itinerary:

-It Bursts With Autumn Hue
+It Bursts With Autumnal Hue

 It’s Off the Beaten Path